Post updated June 26, 2019

 This is a post by Greet Van Belle, Director of Adjunct Excellence at Mercy College, formerly a professor of European Languages and Literatures at Queens College.

-Queens College students are asked to complete official teaching evaluations in the fall and spring semesters, during the last four weeks of the term; results are posted on the Course Information System website usually a couple of weeks after the final due-date for grades.
+Queens College students are asked to complete official teaching evaluations in the fall and spring semesters, during the last four weeks of the term; results are posted on the Teaching Evaluations Data: Spring 2010 – Present page usually a couple of weeks after the final due date for grades.
 But why wait for the official evaluations period to solicit feedback from your students?
 There are some great reasons you might want to survey your students now, in the middle of the semester:

 - Get feedback now, before it is too late for you to do anything about it.
 You could compare results from your mid-semester evaluation to the official results, as a way to measure the impact of any changes you make based on student feedback.